Q: What is the Master of Science in Nursing Program (MSN)?

 Q: Will I be required to complete a practicum (clinical rotation hours) as part of the program?

 A: Yes, the College of Nursing adheres to all clinical hour requirements for each MSN specialty that requires clinical practicum hours as mandated by the California Board of Registered Nurses (BRN).
 This clinical work is completed within the 7–8 semesters of the program.

-Q: When can I apply for credentialing?
+Q: When can I apply for certification?

-A: The graduate student is eligible to apply for credentialing after successful completion of MSN coursework in their chosen concentration, required clinical hours have been completed, and any other criteria (such as work experience) deemed necessary by the appropriate certification agency have been met.
+A: The graduate student is eligible to apply for certification after successful completion of MSN coursework in their chosen concentration, required clinical hours have been completed, and any other criteria (such as work experience) deemed necessary by the appropriate certification agency have been met.

 Q: Can I pursue a PhD or a DNP after I complete the MSN program?

 A: Yes.
 MSN graduates are encouraged to apply to Doctor of Philosophy (PhD) and Doctor of Nursing Practice (DNP) programs to further their education.
 PhD programs prepare nurses to lead and conduct research projects in the healthcare field while DNP programs train nurses to utilize research evidence in practice.

 Q: How many units do I have to take to get financial aid?